Makallv/cypress_juice_shop/README.md

 ### Deployed Juice Shop URL
 https://demo.owasp-juice.shop/#/

-Cypress is like WebDriverIO, but it is more user friendly and easier to use.
+Cypress is like WebDriverIO, but it is more user-friendly and easier to use.

 ## Installation
 1. Download the project